ItIsMeMyselfAndI/linux-cli-by-ai/10-troubleshooting-and-recovery_Version2.md

 - Don’t panic if you delete something—stop using the disk and try recovery tools.
 - Make regular backups to avoid disaster.
 - Use `systemctl status` and logs to debug failing services.
+- Document fixes for future reference.

 ---

-**Congratulations!**
-You’ve completed the basics of Linux CLI for developers.
-Keep this guide handy, and don’t be afraid to explore further—Linux rewards curiosity and practice!
+**Next:**
+You’ve completed the basics!
+Check the [./](./) directory for more resources, advanced guides, or revisit earlier lessons.